Marmau/react-nonogram-component/README.md

 <NonogramGrid solution={solution} />
 ```

-A sample project is under the `sample/` directory.
+A demo project is under the `demo/` directory.

 ### Style